 - Mail the rest of the Application Package to the address below

-- The application deadline is March 31st and decisions will be sent in early May
+- The application deadline is March 31st and decisions will be sent in late April

 Your Complete Application Package must include the following items:

 **NOTE: It is important to check for spelling and grammatical errors.
-We suggest typing your essay response in a word processing program first, review it for errors, then copy it into the text box on the application.**
+We suggest that you type your essay response in a word processing program first, review it for errors, then copy and paste it into the text box on the online form.**

 - Teacher Recommendation [pdf]

-This recommendation must be from a math and/or science teacher.
+This recommendation must be from a math, science or engineering teacher.